emidombek/nomada-photo/README.md

      - The logo banner section has a background color, padding, and is arranged as a flex container with the logo and another element aligned to the left and right sides respectively.
      - The logo itself is styled with a bold font and a specific size, color, and padding.
 There is also another element styled with a different font size, color, and alignment.
      - The menu section is also a flex container and has its font size and letter spacing set.
 Each menu item is styled without bullets and with some margin between them.
      - The menu items are links with their own styling, including a hover effect and the option to set one as active.
-There is also a dropdown menu, which is hidden by default but is shown when a user interacts with it.
      - The #logo element has been left as an id instead of class so it can be reference in links in the .hero-image-container section as well and the Footer .footer-text-container.
      - The menu section is also a flex container and has its font size and letter spacing set.
 Each menu item is styled without bullets and with some margin between them.
 The menu items are links with their own styling, including a hover effect and the option to set one as active.
-     - There is also a dropdown menu, which is hidden by default but is shown when a user interacts with it via hover effect.
-This dropdown has been excluded from mobile devices.

   - Main